-Secondly, the Anthropologist will assist in researching and collating stories of senior Tiwi people pertaining to the role and cultural affiliation of Tiwi to areas nearby Mainland Darwin, including the Gunn Point Peninsula, Tree Point, and Mindil Beach.
-Tiwi people boast a strong oral history tradition and material culture affirming their connection to the region from Tree Point on to the Vernon Islands and through the Clarence Strait on to Melville and
+The Anthropologist also assists in researching, coordinating research and collating the stories of Tiwi knowledge holders.
+This of course includes stories originating from the Tiwi Islands as well as from areas on the mainland such as the Gunn Point Peninsula, Tree Point, and Mindil Beach.
+Tiwi people boast a strong oral history tradition and material culture affirming their connection to the region from Tree Point on to the Vernon Islands and through the Clarence Strait on to Melville and Bathurst Islands.

-Bathurst Islands.
-There are numerous sites of cultural significance on the Gunn Point Peninsula, including Tiwi and non-Tiwi burial grounds, dreaming places, and camping areas.
-The Anthropologist will work to document this cultural knowledge and engage with traditional owners from the Mantiyupwi clan and other stakeholders to determine how to strengthen Tiwi people's access to and engagement with these areas on the Mainland.
-Given that Mantiyupwi do no not hold the freehold title for any parcels of land on the Gunn Point Peninsula, discussions will be required with external parties to determine the clan's options in securing a land transfer and/or a right of access to their cultural sites.
+There are numerous sites of cultural and social significance on the Gunn Point Peninsula, including Tiwi and non-Tiwi burial grounds, dreaming places, and areas where Tiwi families historically camped and hunted.
+The Anthropologist is working to document and collate this cultural knowledge and engaging closely with the Mantiyupwi clan to understand their cultural heritage priorities in the region.
+It should be noted that engagement in this space is complicated given that the Tiwi Land Trust does not extend to the mainland.
+Furthermore, Tiwi people do not hold freehold title over any parcels of land on the Gunn Point Peninsula, despite their demonstrated historical and cultural affiliations to the area.
+Strategies are being developed to determine the clan's options in terms of negotiating access to their sacred sites to perform cultural maintenance.

 The title for Tree Point Community, Sec.
-3104, Hundred of Bagot (see map below) is currently held by Durduga Tree Point Aboriginal Association Incorporated.
+3104, Hundred of Bagot on the Gunn Point Peninsula (see map below) is currently held by Durduga Tree Point Aboriginal Association Incorporated.
+Meetings have been held with the Association to discuss the potential for a land transfer and/or a right of access to Tiwi cultural sites.
+These negotiations are complex and ongoing.